julianjohannesen/js-concurrency-notes/f001-timers.md

 array; //-> []
 ```

+### clearTimeout fails silently when the timer had already gone off

 What if we call clearTimeout on a timer that has already fired?
 There's no longer a timer to clear, so it silently does nothing.

+### clearTimeout fails silently when you pass it a fake timer

 clearTimeout doesn't mind if we pass in something that's not a timer.
 For example, calling it with undefined won't throw an exception.